GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/02-networking-nva/README.md

 - the trusted VPC: the connectivity hub towards other trusted networks
 - the untrusted VPC: the connectivity hub towards any other untrusted network

 The VPCs are connected with two sets of sample NVA machines, grouped in regional (multi-zone) [Managed Instance Groups (MIGs)](https://cloud.google.com/compute/docs/instance-groups).
 The appliances are plain Linux machines, performing simple routing/natting, leveraging some standard Linux features, such as *ip route* or *iptables*.
-While they are suited for demo purposes only, they should be substituted with enterprise appliances, before moving to production.
+The appliances are suited for demo purposes only and they should be replaced with enterprise-grade solutions before moving to production.
 The traffic destined to the VMs in each MIG is mediated through regional internal load balancers, both in the trusted and in the untrusted networks.

 By default, the design assumes the following: